PolisanTheEasyNick/PiLED/README.md

 * `cmake ..`
 * `make`
 * `sudo make install`
-After this steps you can remake piled and it will be builed with WebSockets support.
+After this steps you can remake piled with `-DWITH_WS=ON` flag and it will be builed with WebSockets support.

+## HTML
+For HTML server support, you need to install `libmicrohttpd-dev` package and rebuild with `-DWITH_HTML=ON` CMake flag.

 ## Configuring
 You can configure PiLED by editing config file /etc/piled/piled.conf or by copying him into ~/.config/piled.conf and editing at home dir.